-Protect Your Business with Succession Planning in Charlotte
+Protect Your Business with Succession Planning in Matthews

 Are you selling the assets of your company or the company itself?
 Why would a buyer not want to buy the whole company versus only the assets of the company?

-Contact Weaver, Bennett & Bland at (704) 844-1400 to schedule a FREE 1 hour business and estate planning consultation with one of our experienced Charlotte business succession attorneys who can help you with your North Carolina business planning needs.
+Contact Weaver, Bennett & Bland at (704) 844-1400 to schedule a FREE 1-hour business and estate planning consultation with one of our experienced business succession attorneys who can help you with your North Carolina business planning needs.